SaverioCaminiti/cssSlideJS/README.md

 setTimeout(function () {s.next();}, 1);
 ```
 Use the method that better fits your animation.
+See `examples/scroll.html` and `examples/flip3d.html` to see these two tips in use.

 ### Complex content
-cssSlideJS works cycling classes on all elements children of the given elements, so you can use it on a list of div, span, img, etc. or even on all items in list.
+cssSlideJS works cycling classes on all elements children of the given elements, so you can use it on a set of div, span, img, etc. or even on all items in list.
 See `examples/labels.html` and `examples/list.html` for various content examples.

 ## Credits